clemsos/writings/_quora/2018-04-02-Why-doesn-t-Shenzhen-have-an-attractive-university-for-both-Chinese-and-foreigners.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why doesn't Shenzhen have an attractive university for both Chinese and foreigners? - Quora
+    Why doesn't Shenzhen have an attractive
+    university for both Chinese and foreigners? - Quora
 ---